 To carry on this thought, I had to think of a way to strengthen my perception of how I envision the photo or actual landscape to be.
 How could I do it?
 After much thought I glanced around my studio and noticed an old painting I did over 20 years ago [Winter Mountain; 20 x 24 in, Oil on Canvas – see below].
 As I continued to focus on the painting I was fluided with a memory of me being very disappointed at the end result.
 I never took pride in hanging it anywhere.
 The initial inspiration was from a photo that I tore out of a magazine advertising Alaska.
 So I thought about it and the idea hit me to try this painting again.
 I feel like “seeing like a child” can be learned.
 It is just going to take some time to re-learn.

 I think I owe a lot to my art teachers that I grew up knowing.
 I think many of them may be about to retire, but I wasn’t sure that I ever told them thank you for the lessons learned.
 Art class in school was always my favorite by far.
 Maybe right behind science class.

-I remember all my art teachers that I had: Mr. Kacpura [Harbor View Elementary], Mrs. Easterby [James Island Middle], Mrs. Stafford [James Island High] and my current teacher, Tim Gagnon [Online Lessons].
+I remember all my art teachers that I had: Mr. Kacpura [Harbor View Elementary], Mrs. Easterby [James Island Middle], Mrs. Stafford [James Island High].

 To all of you, thank you for opening my eyes to the power of art and what it can do in your life.